MicrosoftDocs/fabric-docs/docs/governance/information-protection.md

 ### Downstream inheritance

 Downstream inheritance is on by default.
-It is supported in Fabric as follows:
+It's supported in Fabric as follows:

 Supported: